CrashCringle12/RIGHTS/README.md

 There's a convenience store with drinks and snacks in the same building as the machine.

+There's an all-you-can-eat Buffet above the room we're having the tournament.
+It's kinda pricey, dinner is ~$15 for non students and lunch is ~$12

 If you get hungry, there is a lot of food downtown which is about a 5 minute walk.
 There is a Sheetz downtown now as well.
 Feel free to get food whenever you want, as long as you can get back in time for your match.
-You can bring food back towards the venue, but please clean up after yourself and throw your trash away.
+You can bring food back towards the venue, but **please clean up after yourself** and throw your trash away.

-The machine will be moved to a Rec Room in the same building so there should be enough space to hangout and watch.
+The machine is now permanently located in Rec Room (formerly, we used to move it into this room from another area in the same building).
+There should be enough space to hangout and watch.
 At worst you can sit on peoples' laps or something.

 # Hotels / Housing / Transportation